 Whether merger control assessments could, and should, consider sustainability factors is a question with which competition authorities are now beginning to grapple.
 To what extent should competition regulators be allowed to consider evidence that a merged entity will be able to, for example, enhance sustainable trade, cut emissions, produce more renewable energy, preserve natural resources or protect our wildlife?
 And how would these outcomes be weighted relative to risks that the merger might lead to, for example, higher prices for consumers?

 Both the European Commission and national competition authorities (NCAs) recognise the important supporting role that competition rules can play to promote and achieve these objectives.
-The question of how competition authorities could take a clearer stance in relation to ‘sustainable’ cooperation agreements is already being addressed (see our recent post here).
+The question of how competition authorities could take a clearer stance in relation to ‘sustainable’ cooperation agreements is already being addressed (see our recent blog post).
 Next on the agenda was the issue of consumer protection and ‘greenwashing’, discussed here.
 Some authorities are now turning their gaze to merger control, which has so far only popped up on the sustainability agenda occasionally.

 As recently as 13 October, the Commission published a call for contributions on how competition rules and sustainability policies should work together (see our recent post here).
 The authority seeks stakeholders’ feedback on how merger enforcement specifically could better contribute to protecting the environment and the sustainability objectives of the EU’s Green Deal.
 The Commission also invites views on situations in which a merger could be harmful to consumers by reducing their choice of environmentally friendly products or technologies.
 While EU Commissioner for Competition Margarethe Vestager cautioned that competition policy cannot replace environmental laws, the consultation demonstrates that the Commission is now taking concrete public steps to seek to implement necessary changes to competition laws, policies and procedures, including merger control.